 Absent Freeholder and Leaking Flats

-Whilst flats can be sold when the freeholder is absent, (and this is where the use of indemnity insurance comes in) key covenants on the part of the freeholder cannot be met such as service charge and ground rent collection, common area maintenance and repairs and the placing of block buildings insurance.
+Whilst flats can be sold with an absent freeholder (and this is where the use of indemnity insurance comes in) their key covenants cannot be met such as service charge collection, ground rent collection, common area management and the placing of block buildings insurance.
 This will in turn lead to significant disrepair and flats that can’t be mortgaged, not to mention issues with the title!
 So, this is what I was faced with!

 I did find out however that there were some agents (his daughters) who were still contactable so I decided to see how co-operative they might be.
 After a number of e-mails sent to various addresses and some telephone calls, someone eventually came to visit us in the first quarter of 2004.